-2. Basis of preparation of condensed consolidated interim financial statements
+2. Basis of preparation of financial statements

-(1) Compliance with IFRS Accounting Standards
+(1) Compliance with International Financial Reporting Standards

-The condensed consolidated interim financial statements as of December 31, 2024 and March 31, 2024 and for the three and the nine months ended December 31, 2024 and 2023 have been prepared in accordance with the International Accounting Standards ("IAS") 34, Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB"), and should be read in conjunction with Coincheck's annual financial statements as of and for the year ended March 31, 2024, included in our Proxy Statement, dated November 12, 2024 and filed with the SEC, since they do not include all the information required in the annual financial statements, which have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by IASB.
+The condensed interim financial statements for the six months ended September 30, 2024 have been prepared in accordance with the International Accounting Standards ("IAS") 34 Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB"), and should be read in conjunction with the Company's annual financial statements as of and for the year ended March 31, 2024 since they do not include all the information required in the annual financial statements, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by IASB.

-(2) Approval of the condensed consolidated interim financial statements
+(2) Approval of the condensed interim financial statements

-The condensed consolidated interim financial statements were authorized for issuance on February 26, 2025 by the Chief Financial Officer ("CFO"), Jason Sandberg.
+The condensed interim financial statements were authorized for issuance on November 19, 2024 by Chief Financial Officer ("CFO") Keigo Takegahara.

-(3) Use of judgements, estimates, and assumptions
+(3) Use of judgements, estimates and assumptions

-The preparation of condensed consolidated interim financial statements in accordance with IFRS requires management to make certain judgments, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses, as well as the disclosure of contingent assets and liabilities.
+The preparation of financial statements in accordance with IFRS requires management to make certain judgments, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses, as well as the disclosure of contingent assets and liabilities.
 Actual results could differ from these estimates.